- German Studies

 Semester Abroad in Tübingen: Arati Sharangpani Memorial Award

 Students must be German majors and plan to study in Tübingen during the winter term.
 Students are expected to complete a Baden-Württemberg scholarship application through CGIS.
-Those who receive the Baden-Württemberg scholarship and the DAAD scholarship are not eligible for additional scholarship funding available through GLL.
+Those who receive the Baden-Württemberg scholarship are not eligible for additional scholarship funding available through GLL.

-After decisions about the Baden-Württemberg and DAAD scholarships have been announced, the Sharangpani Memorial award decisions will be made.
+After decisions about the Baden-Württemberg scholarship have been announced, the Sharangpani Memorial award decisions will be made.
 We anticipate these decisions to be made by mid-December.
 GLL's executive committee determines annual scholarship recipients and amounts.